 The hero’s journey is based on the study of myth by writer and scholar Joseph Campbell.
 Campbell believed that all world myths included some similar elements.
-While there may be as many as 17 steps, the hero’s journey can be divided into three main sections like the three-act structure.
+While there may be as many as 17 steps, the hero’s journey can be divided into three main sections like three-act structure.

-The Freytag model
+The Freytag plot outline model

-The Freytag model is another structure-based approach, but it is more streamlined than the ones discussed above.
-German novelist Gustav Freytag developed a five-part structure that consisted of exposition, rising action, climax, falling action and denouement.
-Freytag represented this structure physically in a model known as Freytag’s Pyramid.
+The Freytag model is another model of story structure you can use to outline your book.
+German novelist Gustav Freytag developed a five-part template of story structure that consisted of exposition, rising action, climax, falling action and denouement.
+Freytag represented this structure physically in a model known as ‘Freytag’s Pyramid’.

 Draft zero, or the pantser’s compromise

 Some writers simply do not want to outline.
 However, even if you prefer to write by the seat of your pants, there is a kind of plot outline you may find useful.

 This is what we call a zero draft or discovery draft.

 This draft is too unstructured to be even a first draft, but it is far more extensive and detailed than the above outlines.
 In fact, it can run to 100 or 200 pages.
 However, it is ideally written quickly, and it is permissible to skip entire swathes of the actual story and leave notes in their place.
 The point in this type of outlining is to give only the roughest idea of what should occur, when.

 The discovery draft is a boon if you’ve struggled with outlines but find you get bogged down while trying to write a novel without the safety net of one.